bruhtus/vim-como/readme.md

 - Why use this kind of mapping?

 > This kind of mapping is for simplicity and consistency, also I'm not sure how to tell vim to move or copy using count to above or below the target line without adding more mapping.
-Imagine you need to make 4 more mapping because of specific above or below line, ugh.
-If you have some kind of solution, please don't hesitate to contact me by opening new issue or create PR.
+Imagine you need to make more mapping because of specific above or below line, ugh.
+If you have some kind of solution, please don't hesitate to contact me by create new PR or opening new issue.

 - What's the difference between this and `vim-unimpaired`?